Rabek009/MoreGamemodes/README.md

 ## Credits
 1. Using some code from Town of Host
 2. Some code from Town Of Host: The Other Roles
-3. /tpout and /tpin from TOHE
+3. Many features from TOHE